-Future physicians with more than $100,000 of student debt deserve scholarships too.
+Future physicians with at least $5,000 of student debt deserve scholarships too.

 You’ve had to handle living expenses without an income, watch your interest accrue while you’re trying to study, and deal with more debt than most people will take out for their mortgage.